Bautista Agut sets up Dubai semi-final with Jaziri

 The Auckland Classic champion takes on wildcard Malek Jaziri for a place in the final.
 Jaziri defeated Stefanos Tsitsipas, 6-4 3-6 6-3.

-“I think I played very good tennis,” Bautista Agut said.
-“It was not easy to beat Borna... he’s very solid.
+“I think I played very good tennis,” Bautista Agut said.“It was not easy to beat Borna... he’s very solid.
 He was hitting very good serves and playing very aggressively.
 I didn’t rest all match.”

 Bautista Agut, who trailed 3-1 early in the contest, fought back to claim the opening set in the tiebreak.
 He then won a decisive break at 4-4 in the second set and pushed on to reach his first Dubai semi-final.